slowernews/wisdom-tldr/README.md

 > *'In the course of your life you will be continually encountering fools.
 There are simply too many to avoid.'*

 > *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

+> *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

 CHALLENGE: Common sense is not so common.